A PFAS introduction Video is available.

 Per- and polyfluoroalkyl substances (PFAS) are a very large family of thousands of chemicals that vary widely in their chemical and physical properties, as well as their potential risks to human health and the environment.
-Buck et al. (2011) provides a very precise definition of PFAS (see text box) stating that all PFAS contain within their molecular structure a straight or branching (but not cyclic) chain of carbon atoms in which one or more of the carbon atoms have fluorine atoms attached at all bonding sites not occupied by another carbon atom and the fluorinated part of the molecule (the “perfluoroalkyl moiety”) can be expressed as CnF2n+1.
+Buck et al. (2011) provides a definition of PFAS (see text box) stating that all PFAS contain within their molecular structure a straight or branching chain of carbon atoms in which one or more of the carbon atoms have fluorine atoms attached at all bonding sites not occupied by another carbon atom and the fluorinated part of the molecule (the “perfluoroalkyl moiety”) can be expressed as CnF2n+1 –.

 The persistence and mobility of some PFAS, combined with decades of widespread use in industrial processes, certain types of firefighting foams, and consumer products, have resulted in their being present in most environmental media at trace levels across the globe.
 PFAS have only recently come to the attention of investigators and the public in large part due to the fact that until the early 2000s analytical methods to detect low levels of PFAS in the environment were available only in a few select research institutions.
 It was not until the early 2010s that these methods became widely available and had detection limits in water low enough to be commensurate with levels of potential human health effects.
 Toxicological studies have raised concerns regarding the bioaccumulative nature and potential health concerns of some PFAS.
 As a result, our understanding of PFAS and the risks they may pose is rapidly evolving.